-McDonald's has become not only the largest fast food restaurant organization, but has population will eat at a McDonald's.
+McDonald's has become not only the largest fast food restaurant organization, but has come to symbolize globalization itself as it has literally changed eating habits around the world.
+It commands the leading share (42%) of the U.S. fast food market and runs more than 28,000 restaurants in 120 countries.
+Each day, about eight percent of the U.S. population will eat a meal at McDonald's, and each year, ninety six percent of the U.S. population will eat at a McDonald's.
 By 1988 McDonald's had opened 10,000 restaurants in just 33 years.
 It was then able to reach the 20,000 mark in another 8 years.

-There are giant corporations in fast-food industry such as McDonald's, Burger King, competitors:

-Wendy's, KFC etc. But the McDonald's is the strongest one.
-Market shares of this
+There are giant corporations in fast-food industry such as McDonald's, Burger King, Wendy's, KFC etc. But the McDonald's is the strongest one.
+Market shares of this competitors: